Kanazawa] 4 indoor spots full of emotion that you should visit on a rainy day. Experience Kutani Pottery and Enjoy a Special Seat in a Famous Garden

 Experience the chic and glamorous teahouse culture

-Shima" is a prestigious building constructed in 1820, the year the Higashi Chaya-machi district was born.
+Shima, a prestigious building constructed in 1820, the year the Higashi teahouse district was born.
 It is open to the public as a building that retains the structure of a typical teahouse.
 The second floor of the teahouse is a guest room (ozashiki), and unlike a machiya (townhouse), there are no partition walls or closets, making it an open-plan structure.
 It is a chic and elegant space for the enjoyment of entertainment.
 The glossy reddish-brown walls bring to mind the joyful scene of playing in a tatami room.
 The delicate and beautiful designs, such as the cloisonne ware on the pulls of the fusuma sliding doors, are also noteworthy.
 On the first floor, the sunken hearth, well, and stone chamber still remain, conveying the backstage atmosphere.

 Taste matcha green tea with a view of the garden